preames/public-notes/covid-notes.rst

 The big question being discussed this week was whether COVID-19 provides any form of extended immunity.
 Such immunity is a key part of any herd immunity strategy - whether infection or vaccine based.
 The best description I've seen so far is from `ArsTechnica <https://arstechnica.com/science/2020/07/beyond-antibodies-the-immune-response-to-coronavirus-is-complicated/>`_.
 The summary appears to be "it's complicated", but there's no particular reason to panic just yet.

+One weirdly positive bit of news buried in the discussion of antibodies vs t-cell immunity is that our current surveillance testing only detects antibodies.
+If - and this is a big if - it turns out than many people loose antibodies quickly, but retain at least some partial immunity via other mechanisms (t-cells?), then our estimates of the number of people infected so far may turn out to be low.
+That would be good news for IFR if true.
+I want to emphasize that we just don't know, and shouldn't place much hope in this.

 Death Rates Trending Down
 -------------------------